 Alphabetical by Last Name:

-Ilsa J. Bick is a child and forensic psychiatrist, former Air Force Major, and film buff whose extremely creepy sensibility is shown off in books like the apocalyptic thriller ASHES Trilogy (Egmont USA) and the forthcoming WHITE SPACE (Egmont USA).
+Ilsa J. Bick is a child and forensic psychiatrist, former Air Force Major, and film buff whose extremely creepy sensibility is shown off in books like the apocalyptic thriller ASHES Trilogy (Egmont USA) and WHITE SPACE (Egmont USA).

 Gwenda Bond is a blogger and general publishing expert and gadfly who may have stepped fully formed from a 1930's screwball comedy.
 Her debut novel BLACKWOOD was a lead title for the launch list of the new imprint Angry Robot Books - next up is GIRL ON A WIRE about a circus daredevil, forthcoming from Skyscape!